| Support | Contact Us

 @mrjackson

-How can I open a file in a different state?
+How can I change the state or start a file in a different state?

 Here are the steps to work on a file in a different state.
 You may be in New York and have a situation where the action is occurring in Connecticut, for example.
 Here are the steps to switch the state of action (which is used for the child support calculation) to Connecticut.
 1. Open a […]